AndrewZures/design_sandbox/README.md

 ## To Build
   - install `npm`
   - run `npm update`
+  - install Browserify `npm install -g browserify`

+## To Bundle Source
+  - run `gulp bundle-src` which will output `bundle.js`
+  - include `bundle.js` in your html index file (or other initial load file)

 ## To Test
+   - do everything in the 'To Build' section
    - install Testem: `npm install -g testem`
    - run `testem`